-PLL activation
+OPT0 = PLLOFF PLL activation

-This option activates the PLL which allows multiplication by two of the main input clock frequency.
-The PLL must not be used with the internal RC oscillator.
-The PLL is guaranteed only with an input frequency between 2 and 4 MHz.
+This option bit activates the PLL which allows multiplication by two of the main input clock frequency.
+The PLL must not be used with the internal RC oscillator or with external clock source.
+The PLL is guaranteed only with an input frequency between 2 and 4MHz.